 One year before coming to Romania I had my first experience as a Spanish teacher in two high schools in the city of Lille, in France.
 There I discovered that, in addition to learning languages, teaching them was truly my passion and it was what I wanted to dedicate myself to.
 In 2013, already in Bucharest, I started working in the training department of a private company while combining the Master’s studies in Intercultural Communication at the University of Bucharest.
 In recent years I have also been fortunate to work at the Instituto Cervantes, where I have had the opportunity to continue learning, training and growing and where I have also had the chance to work with children, adolescents and adults as well.

-Now I am starting this new adventure in Avenor, where I hope to be able to transmit to the students all my passion for languages, the interest for Spanish and Latin American cultures, for our music or our traditions that might inspire them with its magic and colours.
+In my adventure at Avenor I hope to be able to transmit to the students all my passion for languages, the interest for Spanish and Latin American cultures, for our music or our traditions that might inspire them with its magic and colours.
 I am sure that, at the same time, for me it will also be an experience where I will be able to learn every day from the children and to develop my skills and knowledge.